Brook (One Piece): Devil Fruit Abilities

 Brook ate the Revive-Revive Fruit, a Paramecia-type Devil Fruit which enhances the user's soul to the point where they resurrect after their first death.
 He can possess his own deceased body which allows him to animate his body which he cannot feel injuries or attacks.
 He even demonstrated a new form of Devil Fruit ability that allows his soul to leave the body, usually by exiting his mouth and move it everywhere he wants to.
 After his separation from the Straw Hats, Brook learns how to use his Devil Fruit ability to leave his skeleton body and explore his surroundings as a disembodied soul.

-He even carries a shikomizue, a Japanese cane sword, and is skilled in its use.
+He carries a shikomizue, a Japanese cane sword, and is skilled in its use.
 He can also combine his shikomizue and violin to create sound-based attacks.
-He was once a fighter in the surprise-attack squadron of an unknown kingdom.
+Seventy years ago, at the age of 20, he led the raider squad of the battle convoy in the kingdom of Esperia, famed for his "three-pace hum notch slash", whose speed leaves its victims unaware they have been cut.
 Brook claims he can heal from most fractures to his body by drinking milk.
 His head can also be opened up and used as a storage device.
 Brook uses an unnamed fencing sword style and is a skilled fencer who can use quick stabs because of his skeleton anatomy.
 In addition to his sword skill, Brook's lightweight skeleton body gives him great speed and the ability to jump extraordinarily high.
 His body is so light that he is even capable of running on water.
 However, Brook is still powerless if submerged in water, like all Devil Fruit users, and will sink if he stops running.